 Are you looking for the most incredible sunset viewpoint in Tasmania?
 Mount Amos is the answer!

-Mount Amos is a granite peak on the Hazards Mountain Range overlooking the Freycinet Peninsula and the iconic Wineglass Bay.
+Mount Amos is a granite peak on the Hazards Mountain Range and one of the best walks in Freycinet Peninsula overlooking the iconic Wineglass Bay.
 The climb up is a little steep.
 However, let me tell you that the views are absolutely worth it!
-Actually, I’d say that a sunrise hike up to Mount Amos was my favourite thing to do in Tasmania!

-4. Marvel at the the Bay of Fires Beaches
+4. Bay of Fires

 The Bay of Fires in Tasmania hit the global travel stage in 2015 when it was mentioned in Lonely Planet’s Top 10 Places to Visit in the World.
 However, Tasmanians have long recognised the Bay of Fires as being one of the most beautiful spots to visit in the country.